The Best Exhausts for Harley Sportster Iron 883 Motorcycles

 Vance & Hines Shortshots Staggered Exhaust

-V&H’s focus on build quality is evident in other areas too.
-For one, the whole exhaust is designed to be ‘blue-proof’ so it won’t discolor over thousands of heat cycles.
-You get full-coverage heat shields that protect the rider and passenger from excess exhaust heat.
+The focus V&H placed on build quality was apparent throughout.
+Impressively, the entire exhaust was designed to be ‘blue-proof,’ so I knew it wouldn’t discolor after thousands of heat cycles.
+The full-coverage heat shields offered a practical bonus, protecting both me and my passenger from excess exhaust heat.

-As we said, the design is classic and restrained.
-But that does not mean it’s boring.
-Far from it, in fact.
-You have your choice of either chrome or a deep matte black for the finish, and the subtle slash-cut ends give this pipe the look of a ‘gorilla in a tuxedo.’
-We mean that it’s a pretty aggressive design hidden under a sensible exterior.
+Though the design was classic and restrained, it was anything but boring.
+I had a choice between chrome or a deep matte black for the finish.
+With subtle slash-cut ends, this pipe had the allure of a ‘gorilla in a tuxedo.’
+By that, I mean an aggressive design artfully concealed under a sensible exterior.

 Pros